The oldest public wildflower garden in the United States

 Leaves are alternate, simple, elliptical, 4 to 6 inches long with a pointed tip, rounded to heart-shape base and a sharp double-toothed margin, 9 to 11 veins per side, dark dull green above, light yellow green below, hairy when young.
 Leaves often have resinous glands along the vein which also give off the wintergreen odor when crushed.
 There are small stipules at the base of the leaf stalk.
 Leaves usually occur on short spur shoots of the twig, 2 per shoot.
 Fall color is a bright yellow.

 Flowers: The tree is monoecious, that is with separate male and female flowers.
-Male flowers (staminate) occur in a cluster of 3 to 6 reddish-green catkins, that appear on the twigs in the fall and then elongate up to 3 - 4 inches long, in the spring, near the ends of twigs, in hanging clusters taking on a yellow-purple color.
-The individual flowers are only 1/8 inch long, are yellowish with 2 stamens, a 4-lobed calyx and are in groups of 3 and somewhat obscured by small bracts.
+Male flowers (staminate) occur in a cluster of 3 to 6 reddish-green catkins, that appear near the ends of twigs in the fall and then in the Spring elongate forming hanging clusters up to 3 - 4 inches long while taking on a yellow-purple color.
+The individual flowers are only 1/8 inch long, are yellowish with 2 stamens, a 4-lobed calyx and are in groups of 3 on the catkin and somewhat obscured by small bracts.
 Female flowers (pistillate) appear with the leaves and are reddish-green upright catkins, about 3/4 to 1-1/4 inches long at maturity, back of the tip on the same twigs.
-Each flower has an ovary, a pair of styles but no calyx or petals and occur in groups of 3 and are also obscured by bracts.
+Each flower has an ovary, a pair of styles but no calyx or petals and occur in groups of 3 on the catkin and are also obscured by bracts.
 Catkins are also referred to as 'aments'.

 Fruit: Pollination is by wind.
-Flowers mature to a short-stalked upright cylindrical non-woody cone-like structure, 3/4 to 1-1/4 inches long, brownish in color with many 3-lobed hairy scales containing 2-winged nutlets, the wings narrower than the nutlet, which mature in the fall and disperse by wind and water in the winter.
+Pistillate flowers mature to a short-stalked upright cylindrical non-woody cone-like structure, 3/4 to 1-1/4 inches long, brownish in color with many 3-lobed hairy scales, each scale containing a 2-winged nutlet, the wings narrower than the nutlet, which mature in the fall and disperse by wind and water in the winter.
 These cone-like structures will usually remain on the twig after seed release.
 Seeds are not produced on young trees and once production starts crops are heavy once every 10 years and much lighter on intervening years.

 Habitat: Yellow Birch grows in many environments from moist marsh areas to uplands.
 It has adapted to landscape plantings and grows well if adequate moisture is provided.
 Full sun is best- it tolerates some shade but not deep shade.
 It can be a long-lived tree, unlike the Paper Birch.
 It does not spread from its root crown, but will re-sprout from a stump although those sprouts are usually short lived.
 It's root system is broad and shallow.
 The plant will hybridize with Paper Birch but unlike Paper Birch it is a dominant species.